The Places Where Americans Exercise The Most

 Of course, no one factor can strongly predict whether a county has a higher or lower rate of physical inactivity.
 Keith Gennuso, the rankings' lead scientist, says a variety of social and economic factors correlate to levels of inactivity, including unemployment, post-secondary education and poverty--factors that are also statistically tied to measures like rates of smoking and insufficient sleep.

-Marjory Givens, the group's de puty director of data and science, also notes that environmental factors can influence one's likelihood of staying active.
+Marjory Givens, the group's deputy director of data and science, also notes that environmental factors can influence one's likelihood of staying active.
 The local crime rate has some bearing on leisure-time activity, she notes, presumably because a person is less likely to be out-and-about in a place where he or she does not feel safe.

-As any health advocate will tell you, there is no one solution that addresses the entangled of factors that determine a community's well-being.
+As any health advocate will tell you, there is no one solution that addresses the entangled factors that determine a community's well-being.
 Givens points to a long list of recommended programs that data suggests can have a positive effect, many of which focus on encouraging physical activity.
 But it's not as simple as encouraging people get moving.
 It starts with promoting the opportunities and locations for that movement to take place.

 Methodology